Punktum-dk/whois-rest-service-specification/README.md

 `https://whois-api.dk-hostmaster.dk/domain/list/handle/{userid}/role/{role}`

 The service returns `200` if it can find a relevant object holding the relevant role.
-Supported role types values is: _registrant_ only.
+Supported role types values is: `registrant` only.

+As of version 2.X.X of the service, admin/proxy information is no longer supported.

 <a id="example-1"></a>
 ### Example